Blaine Bennett

 Blaine Bennett (born c.
-1964) is a former American football player and coach.
+1964) is an American former football player and coach.
 He is the head football coach at Post Falls High School in Post Falls, Idaho, a position he has held since 2016.
 Bennett served as the head football coach at Western Oregon University from 1995 to 2000 and at Central Washington University from 2008 to 2012, compiling a career college football coaching record of 68–48.